hgotia/hgotia/README.md

 ### Hi there 👋

-Check my resume out at https://hgotia.github.io
+Check my resume/site out at https://hgotia.github.io

 Here are some ideas to get you started: